Frequently Asked Questions

 Since 1988, AMA Insurance has been offering high-quality, competitive coverage designed to meet the unique needs of physicians nationwide.
 We can take advantage of the buying power available to America’s over one million physicians to secure competitive rates and physician-focused coverage you won’t find anywhere else.

-In addition, this plan has provided physician-exclusive rate reductions since 2006, helping keep the cost competitive, even for significant amounts of coverage.
+In addition, this coverage has provided physician-exclusive rate reductions since 2006, helping keep the cost competitive, even for significant amounts of coverage.
 AMA-sponsored disability insurance has been protecting physicians for over three decades with solid, dependable coverage at competitive pricing.

 How much coverage can I apply for?